 Is visiting Takakkaw Falls in Yoho National Park worth it?

-Visiting Takakkaw Falls in Yoho National Park was one of my favorite activities from our trip to the area.
 Although many travelers (like ourselves) head to the Canadian Rockies with the intention of exploring Banff National Park, I’d highly recommend sampling some of Yoho’s best areas during your trip as well.

 While there’s no shortage of natural beauty in either park, Takakkaw Falls is widely considered the best waterfall in the area while the views of Takakkaw Creek and Yoho River only add to the impressive beauty of this area.